Key Year-end Tax Provisions & Covid-19 Reliefs

 Deductions are also allowed for otherwise deductible expenses paid with the proceeds of a forgiven PPP loan.

-The new law opens the program again on January 11, 2021and allows certain businesses to receive a second draw of funds
+The new law opens the program again on January 11, 2021 and allows certain businesses to receive a second draw of funds, if they qualify.

 Key business tax provisions contained in the year-end coronavirus relief act